danielsaidi/MockingKit/README.md

 ## Important device limitations

 Mock 'n' Roll uses unsafe bit casts to get the memory address of mocked functions.
-This only works on 64-bit devices, which means that mock-based unit tests will not function correctly on old devices or simulators like iPad 2, iPad Retina etc.
+This only works on 64-bit devices, which means that mock-based unit tests will not work on old devices or simulators like iPad 2, iPad Retina etc.

 ## Contact me